top of page

 Step 4

-Nevertheless, the benefits usually cover only 40% to 45% of your weekly earnings.
+✅ Unemployment benefits typically replace only 40% to 45% of your weekly earnings.

-The duration of the benefits, which varies by state, ranges from 12 to 26 weeks.
+✅ The duration varies by state, ranging from 12 to 26 weeks.

 Step 5